William Amamoo: Personal life

-He requested the Romanian passport, the wish was to play for the Romania national football team, the claim was 2004 rejected.
+He requested the Romanian passport, the wish was to play for the Romania national football team, the claim was rejected in 2004.
 He married his Swedish fiancée, Susana in Accra recently and that can facilitate his quest for a Swedish passport.

 Background

 The Black Stars goalkeeper, has pledged his continuous support for the family of Ibrahim Dossey, who died on 9 December 2008.
 The Egypt-based goalie had launched a campaign to raise funds to save Dossey's life until his death.

 Amamoo has promised to fund the education of Dossey's daughter, who was unhurt in the serious car accident that resulted in his death.

 “I have decided to cater for his daughter's education because if you know Ibrahim, you will know that he was close to her,” Amamoo told.

 “I think so far as I live for long, I will do things that will make her happy in life.
 I also intend to invite her to Sweden for holidays and all that.

-“You know about my foundation, I’m thinking of continuing in memory of him and my late father.”
+“You know about my foundation, I'm thinking of continuing in memory of him and my late father.”

 Amamoo could not attend the burial because of his club commitments.